Rachel Prusko, PhD, MA, BA

 Teaching

 I teach a range of first-year literature and writing courses.
-At the senior level in English I teach Shakespeare, non-Shakespearean early modern drama, sixteenth-century texts, children's literature, and reading histories.
+At the senior level in English I teach Shakespeare, non-Shakespearean early modern drama, sixteenth-century texts, youth cultures, children's literature, and essay writing for Education students.

 Courses